Retiring abroad and inheritance tax

 Different countries have different rules on inheritance tax.
 We explain how retiring abroad could affect your IHT bill.

 In the same way that you pay income tax in your 'new' country, you become liable for inheritance tax (IHT) there, too.
 Generally, it is charged on the whole of your estate above a certain threshold.

-In the UK, this is £325,000 (£650,000 if married/civil partner's allowance unused).
-IHT is charged at a flat rate of 40% on everything above this, but doesn’t apply to transfers between married/civil partners.
+In the UK, this is £325,000 (£650,000 if a married/civil partner's allowance is unused).
+IHT is charged at a flat rate of 40% on everything above this but doesn’t apply to transfers between married/civil partners.

 Inheritance tax in other countries

 In France, transfers between spouses or civil partners are exempt from IHT.
 Children have an allowance of €100,000 each.
 Above this, IHT is payable at different rates depending on who is inheriting and how much is involved.

 For children, the rate escalates from 5% to 45%.
 Brothers and sisters are taxed at the rate of 35% for sums up to €24,430, and thereafter at the rate of 45%, after an allowance of €15,932.

 In Spain, IHT is determined by the number of beneficiaries and their relationship to the deceased.
 The taxable sum is reduced by at least €15,956 for each descendant and €7,993 for other related beneficiaries.